When was the Manchester Arena attack?

 What happened to the objects left around Manchester?

 On 9 June 2017 different organisations in the city came together to remove the spontaneous memorial objects from locations around Manchester.
-Flowers were composted and some of this compost was used to plant the “trees of hope” during the first year anniversary in May 2018; plants were replanted around the city; soft toys were washed and donated to charities to be passed on to children in the UK and abroad; and candles were melt to create 22 new candles which were given to the families of the 22 people who were killed at the attack.
+Flowers were composted and some of this compost was used to plant the “trees of hope” during the first year anniversary in May 2018; plants were replanted around the city; soft toys were washed and donated to charities to be passed on to children in the UK and abroad; and candles were melted to create 22 new candles which were given to the families of the 22 people who were killed at the attack.

 More than 10,000 objects (such as notes, letters, cards, drawings, sculptures, toys, t-shirts) have been kept at the Manchester Art Gallery to form an archive of the public response to the Manchester Arena attack.

 Why is the Manchester Together archive in Manchester Art Gallery?

 After the Manchester Arena attack, Manchester Art Gallery, as the city’s gallery, led on the archiving and documentation of the tributes (notes, soft toys, drawings, photographs and other objects) left in St Ann’s Square and other places around Manchester.
 Subsequently, the Gallery prepared a storage space in its premises for these objects and has brought together key partners, such as Archives+ and the University of Manchester, to document and digitise the Manchester Together archive.
 The Manchester Together archive is distinct from the Gallery’s art collection.

 The heritage project